aaplm/wow-macros/mounts.md

 ## Versace Violet Mounting Macro

 It's a little too long (260-ish characters) in this format, but adapt it to your needs.
+You can specify ground mounts when no flying is available or just only specify a normal flying mount that you can use in both flying and non-flying situations.

 ```
 #showtooltip